-- Social Security account number card without employment restrictions
+- Social Security account number card that is unrestricted

 - Native American tribal document

-United States citizen’s I-9 forms are valid indefinitely unless a gap in employment exceeding one year occurs.
-Foreign Nationals on a work visa or students and exchange visitors must have their I-9 reverified with each extension, or after their visa has expired with a new employment authorization permit is issued.
+I-9 forms are valid indefinitely unless there is a gap in employment of more than one year.
+Foreign nationals on a work visa or students and exchange visitors must have their I-9 re-verified with each extension, or after their visa has expired, when a new employment authorization permit is issued.

-I-9 forms are required to be retained by the employer for either three years after an employee’s start date or one year after his or her employment is terminated, whichever is later.
+I-9 forms are required to be retained by the employer for either three years after an employee’s start date or one year after their employment is terminated, whichever is later.